Online unit clustering in higher dimensions: Conclusions

 \begin{question} Is there an upper bound of $o(2^d)$ on the competitive ratio for \textsc{Unit Clustering} in $\RR^d$ under the $L_\infty$ norm? \end{question}

 \begin{question} Is there a lower bound on the competitive ratio for \textsc{Unit Clustering} that is exponential in $d$?
 Is there a superlinear lower bound? \end{question}

-\begin{question} Do our lower bounds for \textsc{Unit Clustering} in $\RR^d$ and $\ZZ^d$ under the $L_\infty$ norm carry over to the $L_2$ norm (or the $L_p$ norm for $1\leq p<\infty$)? \end{question}

-For online \textsc{Unit Covering} in $\RR^d$ under the $L_\infty$ norm, the competitive ratio of the deterministic Algorithm Grid is $2^d$, which is the best possible.
-One remaining issue is in regard to randomized algorithms and oblivious\footnote{An \emph{oblivious adversary} must construct the entire input sequence in advance, without having access to the actions of the algorithm.} adversaries.
+For online \textsc{Unit Covering} in $\RR^d$ under the $L_\infty$ norm, the competitive ratio of the deterministic {\tt Algorithm Grid} is $2^d$, which is the best possible.
+One remaining issue is in regard to randomized algorithms and oblivious adversaries.

 \begin{question} Is there an upper bound of $o(2^d)$ on the competitive ratio of randomized algorithms for \textsc{Unit Covering} in $\RR^d$ under the $L_\infty$ norm? \end{question}

 \begin{question} Is there a superlinear lower bound on the competitive ratio of randomized algorithms (against oblivious adversaries) for \textsc{Unit Covering} in $\RR^d$ under the $L_\infty$ norm? \end{question}